esmBot/esmBot/docs/setup.md

     The native image functions haven't been built.
 Run `pnpm run build` to build them.

 ??? faq "`pnpm install` or `pnpm build` fails with error 'ELIFECYCLE  Command failed.'"
-    You seem to be missing node-gyp.
-This can be fixed by running:
+    You might need to install node-gyp.
+You can do this by running the following:
     ```sh
     pnpm i -g node-gyp
     rm -rf node_modules